CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-15.md

 #### General

  Annotation 25: A company is considered to be at the site given by its site card at all times except from the moment their new site card is revealed during their movement/hazard phase until their old site card is discarded during the same movement/hazard phase.
 During this period a company is considered to be en route between sites and not at any site.

  Annotation 25a: A company's movement/hazard phase is concluded when a moving company removes its site of origin and both players agree to reconcile (discard down to/draw up to) their hand sizes.
 No resources (and obviously no hazards) can be played, and no resource effects can be activated, until the site phase or until both players have drawn cards for the movement of a following company.

  Annotation 25b: Players drawing cards when a new site is revealed is synonymous with the resolution of the new site being revealed.
 It happens immediately, not in the following chain of effects.

  Annotation 26: If at the start of a player's movement/hazard phase, there are multiple effects in play such that their net effect depends on the order they are applied, the player who is currently not taking his turn (i.e., the hazard player) decides the order in which they are to be applied.
-Once this interpretation is established, all further actions are applied in the order they are resolved for the rest of the turn.
+Once this interpretation is established, all further actions are applied in theborder they are resolved for the rest of the turn.

  Once the effects of an environment card have been applied to a target during a given movement/hazard phase, that effect is not applied again to that target during the current turn.

  When you draw cards for movement, you may continue drawing cards until you either want to stop, or have drawn the number of cards allowed for the movement.

- Companies at the same non-Haven/non-Darkhaven site must join at the end of all movement/hazard phases, before the site phase starts.
-Companies at the same
-Haven/Darkhaven site may join at this time.
+ Companies at the same non-Haven/non-Darkhaven site mustnjoin at the end of all movement/hazard phases, before the site phase starts.
+Companies at the same Haven/Darkhaven site may join at this time.

  If companies would join at the end of the movement/hazard phase such that the company composition rules are violated, one company of the hazard player's choice must return to its site of origin.

  If two companies join at a site, cards affecting one of the companies now affect them both.

  Removing the site of origin and resetting to hand size are simultaneous actions, and they are the last actions in any movement/hazard phase.
 This means a moving company is not at a site until the site phase. [effective 11/17/97]()

  The same region (as in region card) may not occur twice in a single site path.

  A non-moving company's current site is considered its new site for card play.

 ### Movement